aeon-toolkit/aeon/docs/mentoring.md

 ##### Project Outcome

-As with all research programming based projects, progress can be hindered by many unforseen circumstances.
+As with all research programming based projects, progress can be hindered by many unforeseen circumstances.
 Success will be measured by engagement, effort and willingness to join the community rather than performance of the algorithms.

 ##### References